babalneuve/zephyr/doc/develop/test/ztest.rst

 The framework can be used in two ways, either as a generic framework for integration testing, or for unit testing specific modules.

+To enable support for the latest Ztest API, set :kconfig:option:`CONFIG_ZTEST_NEW_API` to ``y``.
+There is also a legacy API that is deprecated and will eventually be removed.

 Creating a test suite
 *********************